 Option 1.
 Using your own VPC

-- 3 private subnets of size /19 (CIDR notation).
+- 3 x /19 private subnets.
 Each subnet should be created in a separate Availability Zone for the EKS worker nodes.

 - 3 x /24 public subnets.
 These should also be created in three separate Availability Zones, using the same zones as the private subnets.

 - Ensure the CIDR block for the subnets is sized appropriately.